commercetools/telefonistka/README.md

 * Send API calls to ArgoCD API(requires network access and credentials)

 Supporting all those requirements in a local environment might require lots of setup.
-Assuming you have a working lab environment, tools the easiest way to localy test Telefonistka might be with tools like [mirrord](https://mirrord.dev/) or [telepresence](https://www.telepresence.io/)
+Assuming you have a working lab environment, the easiest way to locally test Telefonistka might be with tools like [mirrord](https://mirrord.dev/) or [telepresence](https://www.telepresence.io/)

 A [mirrord.json](mirrord.json) is supplied as reference.